Carbon Dioxide Can Make a Solution Acidic

 Key Concepts

-• Carbon dioxide (CO2) gas dissolved in water can cause water to become acidic.
+- Carbon dioxide (CO2) gas can react with water to make a solution acidic.

 Summary

-The teacher blows into a universal indicator solution until it changes color.
+The teacher blows into a bromothymol blue indicator solution until it changes color from blue-green to yellow.
 Students interpret this color change and explain that the solution becomes acidic.
 Students explore whether carbon dioxide from other sources, namely carbonated water and a chemical reaction between baking soda and vinegar, can also make a solution acidic.
-Students then apply their observations to the environmental problem of ocean acidification by doing research on this issue.
+Students then observe a teacher demonstration showing that a burning candle also produces carbon dioxide gas that also makes a solution acidic.
+Students apply their observations to the environmental problem of ocean acidification by watching a video and doing research on this issue.

 Objective

 Students will be able to explain that carbon dioxide from any source reacts chemically with water to form carbonic acid.
-They will also be able to use the color changes of universal indicator to monitor the changing pH of a solution during a chemical reaction.
+They will also be able to use the color change of bromothymol blue indicator to identify the changing pH of a solution during a chemical reaction.

 Safety

 Be sure you and the students wear properly fitting goggles during the activity and wash hands afterwards.
-Universal indicator is alcohol-based and flammable.
 Use vinegar in a well-ventilated room.
 Read and follow all safety warnings on the label.
 Dispose of all liquid waste down the drain or according to local regulations.

 Materials for Demonstration